-The NIVA (Non-Invasive Vascular Assessment) lab is a Vascular Laboratory specializing in the non-invasive screening, diagnosis and management of vascular (blood vessel) disease.
-The procedures performed are painless and without side effects.
+The NIVA (Non-invasive Vascular Assessment) Lab is a vascular ultrasound laboratory specializing in non-invasive screening, diagnosis, and management of vascular (blood vessel) disease.
 No needles, catheters or dyes are required.
-We utilize advanced Ultrasound and Doppler technologies that allow us to evaluate arteries and veins through intact skin (using handheld probes and blood pressure cuffs).
-Tests are performed when requested by your doctor.
-Common tests your doctor may order include:
+We utilize advanced ultrasound and Doppler technologies that allow us to evaluate arteries and veins through intact skin (using handheld probes and blood pressure cuffs).
+Tests are performed when requested by your physician.

-Venous studies are usually performed on the leg or arm.
-They are commonly ordered to diagnose or rule out a “DVT” (deep vein thrombosis), which is a blood clot within a vein.
-Patients with this diagnosis often present leg pain or swelling.
+Venous ultrasound evaluates the veins in the legs and arms.
+This test is usually ordered to diagnose or rule out a DVT (deep vein thrombosis), which is a blood clot within the vein.
+Patients with this diagnosis often present with leg/arm pain and swelling.